amritregmi/react-boiler-plate/README.md

       - version_detail/version1
         . screen_recording.mov(download the project and run the video to see details) . version2.png (open to see how it looks)

+   3. version3 - Shopping Cart

+      - version_detail/version1
+        . screen_recording.mov(download the project and run the video to see details) . version2.png (open to see how it looks)

+      - Backed server added (json-server)
+      - Features added